Everything you need to know to plan the perfect 3 days in San Francisco itinerary!

 I advised you to take it easy at breakfast for a reason today!

-Noodles, dumplings, and more await you here in Chinatown.
+Noodles, dumplings and more await you here in San Francisco’s Chinatown.

 In such a hilly city, there are lots of places to go for some awesome views in San Francisco.

-Hop back on the cable car from Chinatown and head north to Columbus & Lombard.
+Hop back on the cable car from Chinatown and head north to Columbus & Lombard Street, the famous crooked street of San Francisco.

 From here you’ve got a few options for taking in the scenery of San Francisco.